 Standing (Fixed) Charges for Electricity in the UK

-London residents pay the highest standing charges in the UK: £92.4 per year, which is 9.2% more than average.
+Residents of North Scotland pay the highest standing charges in the UK: £99.28 per year, which is 17.3% more than the UK average.
 A standing charge is like the line charge on your telephone—it's a fixed cost you'll pay regardless of how much energy you use.

 Northern Ireland is the only area in the UK where you don't pay a standing charge on standard electricity contracts (however, time-of-use contracts like Economy 7 may have a standing charge in NI).